 In SCAN mode, a write access of the SCAN register during or between conversions within the SCAN cycle will create a reset and restart of the whole SCAN sequence.
-Within the same conditions, a write access on the TIMER register will not create a reset and restart of the whole SCAN sequence.
-However during the $T{TIMER\SCAN}$ delay between each SCAN cycle, a write on the SCAN register will not generate a reset and restart of the whole sequence.
-Within the same conditions, a write on the TIMER register will generate a reset and restart of the whole sequence.
+Within the same conditions, a write access on the TIMER register will not create a reset and restart of the entire SCAN sequence.
+However, during the TTIMER\SCAN delay between SCAN cycles, a write on the SCAN register does not generate a reset and a restart of the entire sequence.
+Within the same conditions, a write on the TIMER register generates a reset and a restart of the entire sequence.